JMuscatello/create_hashtags/README.md

-# create_hashtags
-Text extraction script in python.
-This was written as part of an interview process for a company specialising in NLP.
 CREATE_HASHTAGS.PY
 ==================

 Python 2.7 program to calculate the n most frequent words appearing in a given set of text documents and outputs the words, containing documents, and sentences containing those words to a html table.

 OPTIONS: